dgelessus/NAGUS/docs/uru/sdl.rst

   * **Volatile** = 1 << 0: Unclear.
     The open-sourced client code sometimes sets this flag, but never reads it.
+    MOSS won't save the blob permanently on the server side if it has this flag set.
-    MOSS and DIRTSAND ignore it.
+    DIRTSAND ignores it.
     Unclear if Cyan's server software does anything with it.
 * **IO version:** 1-byte unsigned int.
   Always 6.